joshjohanning/joshjohanning.github.io/_posts/2024-01-08-github-script-to-add-dependabot-file.md

       ./generate-repositories-list.sh joshjohanning-org > repos.txt
       ```
       {: .nolineno}
-    - Or, create your own input file with the list of repos you want to add the `dependabot.yml`, one per line:
+    - Or, create your own input file with the list of repos you want to add the `dependabot.yml`{: .filepath}, one per line:
       ```sh
       org/repo1
       org/repo2